 WASHINGTON, D.C. — A District of Columbia federal judge did not err in rejecting assertions by an e-cigarette manufacturer that the U.S. Food and Drug Administration should have taken a different approach to the premarket review of new e-cigarettes, the agency tells the District of Columbia Circuit U.S. Court of Appeals in a May 2 brief (Nicopure Labs LLC v.
 U.S. Food and Drug Administration, No. 17-5196, D.C.
 Cir.).

-ATLANTA — A panel of the 11th Circuit U.S. Court of Appeals on March 7 affirmed a $7.5 million verdict in an Engle progeny suit after finding that the trial court did not err by not calling a mistrial after the plaintiff’s in-court medical emergency (Pauline Burkhart v.
+ATLANTA — In a May 3 order, the 11th Circuit U.S. Court of Appeals denied a motion for panel rehearing or rehearing en banc by R.J.
+Reynolds Tobacco Co. and Philip Morris USA Inc. of a recent affirmance by the court of a $7.5 million verdict in an Engle progeny suit (Pauline Burkhart v.
 R.J.
 Reynolds Tobacco Co., et al., No. 14-14708, 11th Cir., 2018 U.S. App.
-LEXIS 5695).
+LEXIS 11579).

 TALLAHASSEE, Fla. — In an order issued March 28, the Florida Supreme Court announced that it will hold oral arguments on June 6 in a dispute over a $20 million verdict in favor of the daughter of a smoker, which was later vacated by the Fourth District Court of Appeal (Gwendolyn E. Odom v.
 R.J.
 Reynolds Tobacco Co., No. SC17-563, Fla.
 Sup.).